jomariya23156/SuperGlue-for-Visual-Place-Recognition/README.md

 Simply run the following command: `pip3 install numpy pandas opencv-python torch matplotlib fastapi uvicorn`

 ## Contents
-We have contributed these 9 files for VPR task and utilities in addition to original files from original Github repo (examples of usage will be described and provided below sections):
+&nbsp;&nbsp;&nbsp;&nbsp;We have contributed these 9 files for VPR task and utilities in addition to original files from original Github repo (examples of usage will be described and provided below sections):

 1. `image_from_video.py`: extract frame from videos and save out as image files
 2. `superpoints_from_images.py`: extract SuperPoint keypoints from images and save as pickle files